IndigoUnited/js-dejavu/README.md

 As you can see, in this case, only the `Class` module of `dejavu` is included, which means all the other modules are not loaded.

+You can find these modules in `dist/amd/strict`, for strict mode, and `dist/amd/loose`, for loose mode.

+## Syntax

 ### Interface definition ###